meganbontrager/meganbontrager.github.io/01_research.md

 ### **Limits to adaptation at range edges**

-Some of my previous and ongoing work focuses on understanding the limits to adaptation at range edges.
-In [Lee-Yaw et al. 2016 (Ecology Letters)](https://onlinelibrary.wiley.com/doi/full/10.1111/ele.12604), we found that fitness declines when individuals are moved beyond range edges, indicating that these edges might coincide with species niche limits.
+Some of my work focuses on understanding the limits to adaptation at range edges.
+In [Lee-Yaw et al. 2016 (Ecology Letters)](https://onlinelibrary.wiley.com/doi/full/10.1111/ele.12604), we found that fitness declines when individuals are moved beyond range edges, indicating that these edges often coincide with niche limits.
 That raises the question of how ecological and evolutionary forces are interacting to prevent adaptation at range edges (reviewed in [Angert, Bontrager, and Ågren 2020, Annual Review of Ecology, Evolution, and Systematics](https://www.annualreviews.org/doi/abs/10.1146/annurev-ecolsys-012120-091002)).

-#### **Testing effects of gene flow on range edge populations**
+#### **Does gene flow help or hurt range edge populations?**

 Theory offers several competing predictions about the effects of gene flow on range edge populations.
 One possibility is that gene flow from populations in different environments may disrupt local adaptation in edge populations.
 An alternative possibility is that edge populations may lack the genetic variation necessary for them to adapt to their local environment, in which case, gene flow may provide beneficial genetic variation.
-To examine how gene flow from a variety of climatic and geographic distances affects northern edge populations of *Clarkia pulchella*, I simulated gene flow between populations and planted the resulting seeds (30,000 of them!) into common gardens at the northern range edge.
+To examine how gene flow from a variety of climatic and geographic distances affects northern edge populations of *Clarkia pulchella*, I simulated gene flow between populations and planted the resulting seeds (32,755 of them!) into common gardens at the northern range edge.
 We found that the best performing populations were those that were most closely matched to the warm weather during the experiment.
 Gene flow from these warm populations improved performance of the local populations.
 The effects of gene flow were also positively correlated with the genetic differentiation of the parental populations.
 You can check out all our results in [Bontrager and Angert 2019, Evolution Letters](https://onlinelibrary.wiley.com/doi/full/10.1002/evl3.91).

 <div class="row">
  <div class="column2">